Grumpy-Kat/The100FanGame/README.md

-# The100FanGame
+# The 100 Fan Game
-Fan game for The 100 TV Show made in Unity 5, which allow you to create character, interact in the world, and change the events
+Fan game for The 100 TV Show made in Unity.
+Basic systems implemented that allow players to customize characters, interact in the world, and change the events.
+Very little content actually written

 ---